 What is ENAR aiming to achieve in response to the problem?
 What is the change we want to see?
 Outcomes (1.
 Change in law, policy and standards 2.
 Change in practices and accountability 3.
 Change in mobilisation à all of which to impact change in people’s lives)

+Long term objective: member States guarantee equal rights to residents irrespective of status and nationality.
+There shouldn’t be any overall large exemption of access to rights based on nationality or status.

 Change in law, policy and standards

 anti-discrimination principle is mainstreamed throughout the migration/integration packages